smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

 - `bytes32 keyHash`: The gas lane key hash value, which is the maximum gas price you are willing to pay for a request in wei.
 It functions as an ID of the off-chain VRF job to be run in response to requests.

 - `uint32 callbackGasLimit`: The limit for how much gas to use for the the callback request to your contract's `fulfillRandomWords()` function.
 It must be less than the `maxGasLimit` limit on the coordinator contract.
+In this example, the `fulfillRandomWords()` function stores two random values, which cost about 20,000 gas each, so a limit of 100,000 gas is sufficient.
+Adjust this value for larger requests depending on how your `fulfillRandomWords()` function processes and stores the received random values.
+If your `callbackGasLimit` is not sufficient, the callback will fail and your subscription is still charged for the work done to generate your requested random values.

 - `uint16 requestConfirmations`: How many confirmations the Chainlink node should wait before responding.
 The longer the node waits, the more secure the random value is.
 It must be greater than the `minimumRequestBlockConfirmations` limit on the coordinator contract.

 - `uint16 numWords`: How many random words to request.
 If you are able to make use of several random values in a single callback, you can reduce the amount of gas that you spend per random value.
+The total cost of the callback request depends on how your `fulfillRandomWords()` function processes and stores the received random values, so adjust your `callbackGasLimit` accordingly.

 The contract includes the following functions: